ctring/lcd-driver-api/README.md

 * Add the TivaWare™ C Series library to your project.
 * Add the **lcd.c** and **lcd.h** files to your project, then include **lcd.h** in your source code.
 * Change the ports and pins definition in the **lcd.h** header file according to your hardware ports and pins interfacing.
+If there are locked pins among the used pins, modify the *lcdInit* function in the **lcd.c** file to unlock those pins.

 ###Functions